boekenenbroeken/shifty-chase/README.md

 # Shifty Chase

 Shifty Chase is a simple web application for playing a sliding puzzle game.
-The game is built using React, Redux, and React Router.
+The game is built using React, and React Router.
 The game allows the user to slide tiles to arrange them in the correct order and win the game.
 The app has been built using Parcel bundler and TypeScript.

 ## Installation